danielharrell/SumLect2015/Lost_Idea_LA.md

-There are blogs to defend liberal education, including [one at St. John's](http://blogs.sjc.edu/christopher-nelson/) featuring regular posts by Christopher Nelson, the Annapolis president.[^blogs] There are campaigns to defend liberal education, with slogans like *Securing America's Future: The Power of Liberal Arts Education,* to mention just [one initiative](http://www.cic.edu/Research-and-Data/Liberal-Arts/Campaign/Pages/default.aspx),
+There are blogs to defend liberal education, including [one at St. John's](http://blogs.sjc.edu/christopher-nelson/) featuring regular posts by Christopher Nelson, the Annapolis president.[^blogs] <!--Perhaps mention that you'll be quoting from this in what follows.--> There are campaigns to defend liberal education, with slogans like *Securing America's Future: The Power of Liberal Arts Education,* to mention just [one initiative](http://www.cic.edu/Research-and-Data/Liberal-Arts/Campaign/Pages/default.aspx),